 (MR Ch.5 ss.1.2.1, 3.2.1 and 3.2.2)

-Adequacy, System Security, and Re-Preparation Criteria – The IESO-controlled grid shall operate at a level of reliability such that the loss of a major portion of the power system (or unintentional separation of a major portion of the power system) will not result from reasonably foreseeable contingencies.
+The IESO-controlled grid shall operate at a level of reliability such that the loss of a major portion of the power system (or unintentional separation of a major portion of the power system) will not result from reasonably foreseeable contingencies.
 This level of reliability is achieved by operating the IESO-controlled grid to meet adequacy criteria for anticipated demand, system security criteria for specified contingencies, and re-preparation criteria for restoring reliability following contingencies.

 Communications